workadventure/workadventure/docs/maps/api-room.md

     name: string;       // A unique name for this iframe
     url: string;        // The URL the iframe points to.
     position: {
-        x: number,      // relative to the map or player coordinates, depending on origin
+        x: number,      // In "game" pixels, relative to the map or player coordinates, depending on origin
-        y: number,      // relative to the map or player coordinates, depending on origin
+        y: number,      // In "game" pixels, relative to the map or player coordinates, depending on origin
-        width: number,  // In pixels, sensitive to zoom level and scale
+        width: number,  // In "game" pixels
-        height: number, // In pixels, sensitive to zoom level and scale },
+        height: number, // In "game" pixels
+    },
     visible?: boolean,  // Whether to display the iframe or not allowApi?: boolean, // Whether the scripting API should be available to the iframe allow?: string,     // The list of feature policies allowed
-    origin: "player" | "map" // The origin used to place the x and y coordinates of the iframe's top-left corner
+    origin: "player" | "map" // The origin used to place the x and y coordinates of the iframe's top-left corner, defaults to "map"
-    scale: number, // A ratio used to resize the iframe (will affect the iframe's width and height when it is rendered }
+    scale: number, // A ratio used to resize the iframe }
 ```